No. 4 NC State women top Louisville for 2nd win over No. 1 - WTMJ

 AP Sports Writer

-Jakia Brown-Turner and Jada Boyd also scored 16 points apiece and Raina Perez added 15 for the Wolfpack (12-1, 7-1 Atlantic Coast Conference), who used a stifling defense to hand the Cardinals (16-1, 9-1) their first loss of the season.
+Jakia Brown-Turner and Jada Boyd scored 16 points apiece and Raina Perez added 15 for the Wolfpack (12-1, 7-1 Atlantic Coast Conference).
 N.C.
 State beat then-No. 1 South Carolina 54-46 on Dec.
 3.

+“Having four people in double figures and a lot of people contributing, it was just a great team win,” N.C.
+State coach Wes Moore said.
+“Really proud of them.”

+According to ESPN Stats & Info, the Wolfpack became the third Division I women’s team in the last 20 seasons to play the top-ranked team twice and win both games, and the first to get both of those wins during the regular season and on the road.

-Dana Evans scored 29 points for the Cardinals, but no other Louisville player scored in double figures.
+Dana Evans scored 29 points for the Cardinals (16-1, 9-1), but no other Louisville player scored in double figures.

+“You give credit to N.C.
+State’s defense,” Evans said.
+“We just didn’t get it done.”

 Cunane, the All-American junior center, made 7 of 9 shots and grabbed six rebounds.
 She had missed the Wolfpack’s previous two games, including a loss to Virginia Tech on Thursday, after N.C.
 State returned from a three-week pause because of COVID-19.